valerieniloinsigh31/FitForWork_v1/README.md

 I created an ERD for the models, specifiying the field and how the mdoels related to one another.
 One to one relationship versus many to one or one to many.

+To cement my understanding of what ERD is and what the fields in a model mean, I replicated ERD's from tutorials in my own Lucidcharts:

 One-to-one
 Many-to-any

 Deciding on fields to include in the models.
 (CharField/TextField/IntegerFieldetc)

-Landing Page Wireframe - View
+Landing Page Wireframe - View:

-Mobile Wireframe - View
+Mobile Wireframe - View: ...resposniveness

 Techniques Page Wireframe - View

+Founded wireframe

+Tiers based wireframe

 Different views...